 Emphasis should be placed on cleanliness and dryness.
 Both the sample bottle and its holder must be CLEAN AND DRY.
 Transfer the sample to another bottle for storage.
 A suitable bottle for storing the sample is one known as a "Boston Round."
-The closure should be a screw cap with Teflon[®] or aluminum foil liner.
+The closure should be a screw cap with Teflon® or aluminum foil liner.

-If new bottles are used, first rinse them thoroughly with acetone or methanol and then dry in a hot-air oven.
+Before using new bottles, first rinse them thoroughly with acetone or methanol and then dry in a hot-air oven.
 Hold the bottles in a desiccator while cooling to ambient temperature.
+Protect them from dirt or moisture by enclosure in a polyethylene bag